Supporting the Dairy Industry in Georgia

 The project also established 20 new milk collection centers throughout rural Georgia.
 These collection centers are improving the livelihoods of thousands of rural farmers who assist with the company’s procurement of local fresh milk.

-With the introduction of new production processes, consumers are also benefitting from new products that Sante GMT offers such as fresh milk and yogurt in PET bottles, organic dairy products as well as products that previously had to be imported, such as butter..
+With the introduction of new production processes, consumers are also benefiting from new products that Sante GMT offers such as fresh milk and yogurt in PET bottles, organic dairy products as well as products that previously had to be imported, such as butter..

 Through OPIC’s financial assistance, Sante GMT became the first producer of branded cheese in Georgia and is now an established brand name, holding the largest market shares in dairy products.